Diploma Course

 Module 7, Astronomy and History, and Introduction to Social and Mundane Astrology.

-This module is in two sectiobns: Part One covers astronomy and history.
-Part Two coverssocial and mundane astrology.
+This module is in two sections: Part One covers astronomy and history.
+Part Two covers social and mundane astrology.

 Learn about the house systems in common use and their astronomical bases.
-Find out what their advantages and drawbacks are, and get an idea of which house system you like using.
-Explore the magical world of solar and lunar cycles in much more depth than is covered in Module 3.
+What are their advantages and drawbacks?
+Get an idea of which house system you like using.
+Explore the magical world of solar and lunar cycles in much more depth than is covered in Module 3a.
 Find out about the Saros cycles and Series of solar and lunar eclipses.
 Not only is the astronomy covered, but you will be given examples of interpreting eclipses.

 Have you heard of the major and minor lunar standstills?
-These have to do with the declination of the Moon over a 19 year period which some megalithic sites point at.
+These have to do with the declination of the Moon over the period of the Moon’s nodal cycle of 18.6 years.
 The Moon at extreme declination is called ‘out of bounds’.
 Some of the planets also go ‘out of bounds’.
 Not only will you learn about the astronomy of the ‘out of bounds’ Moon and the planets, you also receive some guidance on interpreting them.
+Why is the Zodiac measured in two ways?
+For this you need to understand the Precession of the Equinoxes.
+We introduce the stars that some astrologers use in interpretation.
+Which ones are they?
+Discover how they are measured and interpreted.

 “I moved from Britain to New Zealand, and continued with my astrology studies over here.
 I have been delighted that the course material always includes a southern hemisphere perspective.”
 Jill, New Zealand.